Shakespeare Sonnet Sourced Markov Text Generation

 After playing with the ”quick brown fox” implementation and pulling in some CNN articles I decided to do something a bit more interesting and downloaded Shakespeare’s Sonnets from Project Gutenberg.

-I modified my generator implementation to be have output based on the number of lines emitted and added a reseed function to select a new start tuple in the event that no keys matched my existing search tuple.
-Finally I added some simple output statistics to get a feel for how the constructed database looked when I tweaked the chain length parameter.
+I modified my generator implementation to have output based on the number of lines emitted, and added a reseed function to select a new start tuple in the event that no keys matched my existing search tuple.
+Finally, I added some simple output statistics to get a feel for how the constructed database looked when I tweaked the chain length parameter.
 Having shorter chain lengths tended to make the text too random, while longer ones pulled in too much of an existing sonnet sequence.
 Watching the number of key tuples and the summary statistics of the choices helped me tune the code for this corpus.

 The code is available here.